DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

       - ✏️DLP solutions are useful for data in transit, scanning data on the wire, and stopping the transmission/transfer, based on the DLP rules set (e.g. outbound data that contains numbers matching a social security number pattern, a DLP rule can be used to block that traffic)
     - 🌟**Data in use**:
       - ✏️CASB solution often combines DLP, a web application firewall with some type of authentication and authorization, and a network firewall in a single solution; A CASB solution is helpful for protecting data in use (and data in transit)
-  - **Pseudonymization**: refers to the process of using pseudonyms or alias to represent other data
+  - 🟢**Pseudonymization**: refers to the process of using pseudonyms or alias to represent other data
        - A pseudonym is an alias, and pseudonymization can prevent data from directly identifying an entity (i.e. person)
        - the process can be reversed
-  - **Tokenization**: use of a token, typically a random string of characters, to replace other data
+  - 🟢**Tokenization**: use of a token, typically a random string of characters that ✏️remains the same for each instance of that data, to replace other data.
+Tokenization replaces other data with a random string of characters.
+These tokens are then matched to the actual values for secure lookups as needed.
        - note that tokenization is similar to pseudonymization in that they are both used to represent other data, and the token or pseudonym have no meaning or value outside the process that creates and links them to that data
        - If company are reselling products to the same customers, they can use tokenization to save tokens that match the credit card data, instead of saving and storing credit card data.
-    - example of tokenization used in CC transactions:
+       - example of tokenization used in Credit Card transactions:
        - registration: app on user's smart phone securely sends CC info to the credit card processor (CCP)
        - The CCP sends the CC info to a tokenization vault, creating a token and associating it with the user's phone
        - usage: when the user makes a purchase, the POS system sends the token to the CCP for authorization
        - validation: the CCP sends the token to the tokenization vault; the vault replies with the CC info, the charge is processed
        - completing the sale: the CCP sends a reply to the POS indicating the charge is approved
        - this system prevents CC theft at the POS system
-    - Tokenization replaces other data with a random string of characters.
-These tokens are then matched to the actual values for secure lookups as needed.
-- **Anonymization** removes all personally identifiable data to ensure that the original subject cannot be identified.
+  - 🟢**Anonymization** removes all personally identifiable data to ensure that the original subject cannot be identified.
        - Anonymization techniques remove all personal data and make the data unusable for reuse on the website.
 Techniques of Data Anonymization
-  1. Data masking: obscures some, but not all, data
+       - 1. Data masking: obscures some, but not all, data
          2. Pseudonymization: Pseudonymization involves replacing identifiable information with pseudonyms or identifiers that do not directly reveal the identity of individuals.
 The original data can only be restored if additional information, kept separate, is used.
          3. Generalization
          4. Data swapping: Swapping data involves exchanging data between different records, which can still potentially allow for some degree of identification, especially if the data structure or patterns are recognizable.
          5. Data perturbation: is the use of false or misleading data in a database management system in order to redirect or thwart information confidentiality attacks.
          6. Synthetic data
--
-- **Randomizing data** Randomizing data is a common approach to anonymization.
+  - 🟢**Randomizing data** Randomizing data is a common approach to anonymization.
 It involves replacing PII with artificial but realistic-looking data.
 This technique ensures that the data in a test environment does not correspond to any actual individuals, thus protecting privacy while maintaining the data’s utility for testing purposes.

 - **Policy ▶️ Standard ▶️ Baseline ▶️ Guideline ▶️Procedure**
     - **Policy**: Policy is High level from Management